 Another most commonly used means of protecting your garage shed in the backyard is installing motion sensor lights around it.
-These detectors use infrared waves that can detect warm objects such as cars, animals or people, and when motion is detected, lights are turned on that stay on for a pre-set time.
+These detectors use infrared waves that can detect warm objects such as cars, animals, or people, and when motion is detected, lights are turned on that stay for a pre-set time.
 This is what scares off the intruders and also gets your attention.

 Clever Key Hiding Spots (Not in the Pot Plant!)

 Most often, garage keys are left under the closest plant or under the mat.
 That’s the first habit you need to shake off, no matter how convenient it is to leave them there.
 Leaving your key in such predictable places is like giving the green light to burglars to go in your garage shed and just take whatever they like.